K0V4C/dotfiles/README.md

 ## Credits

-I will try to credit each document and cofig file to its author currently following are main insparations:
+I will try to credit each document and cofig file to its author currently following are main inspirations:

 chris@machine
 NvChad